 7) Stick insects struggle when looking for love/friendship

 The thing about stick insects is they look like sticks.
-You might assume the critters themselves have some kind of innate ability to spot friends from foliage, but it seems that they’re as unsure as the rest of us.
+You might assume the critters themselves have some kind of innate ability to see each other, but actually, that’s not true.
+They also struggle to spot the difference between friend and foilage.

 (This is an exaggeration, but only slightly).

-Since it’s hard to visually identify other stick insects in the forest canopy, stick insects rely on smell to distinguish between peer and twig.
+Since it’s hard for them to visually identify other stick insects in the forest canopy, stick insects rely on smell.